taciogt/medium-examples/wip-go-data-pipelines/post.md

 }
 ```

-This last go routine started has the core of the Pipeline function, connection all the pieces, but since the explanation was broken down there is little left to describe.
+This last go routine started has the core of the Pipeline function and connects all the pieces, but since the explanation was broken down there is little left to describe.

 The first detail worth noticing is that by using the `errgrop` package it is not necessary to use the `resultErr` channel inside this go routine.
-Just returning the error in this function is enough because leaves for the `g.Wait()` call this responsibility.
+Just returning the error in this function is enough because it leaves for the `g.Wait()` call this responsibility.

 The only thing left to do is going through each value returned by the data source and send to the `resultInt` channel.
 This is done by a `select/case` block that is also capable of exiting the whole routine when `ctx` is done.
-Another worthy detail is the `<-ctx.Done()` statement, which enables both external cancellation
+Another relevant detail is the `<-ctx.Done()` statement, which enables both external cancellation and deadline/timeout capabilities.
+One possible, and not uncommon, use case is passing a `ctx` created with `context.WithTimeout(...)` [method](https://pkg.go.dev/context#WithTimeout) when there is time constraints for the function call.
-and timeout capabilities.

 ## Consuming from a pipeline

-The pipeline is concerned of abstract most complexities of the problem discussed, so consuming data from it should be more straightforward and have fewer caveats.
+The pipeline is concerned of abstracting most complexities of the problem discussed, so consuming data from it should be more straightforward and have fewer caveats.
 The next example illustrates a common usage scenario:

 ```go